 Francis James Child's great compilation of the ballads The English and Scottish Popular Ballads first published between 1882 and 1898 is now republished - the final volume of the Loomis House edition is now published - Summer 2011.
 This essential reference work on the ballads has been out of print since the 1960s when it was published in five volumes by Dover (New York, 1965) and, although the Dover facsimile edition has now been reprinted, a completely new and fully corrected edition by Loomis House Press is now in print with all the tunes in place with their texts.

 For anyone interested in the ballads as song or as literature or as an insight into culture and history the only starting point is Professor Francis James Child's The English and Scottish Popular Ballads.
-Now, at long last, a new edition is becoming available - and this is no mere facsimile - the work has been completely reset, corrected and prepared by Mark and Laura Heiman and is now available in the set of five volumes published by Loomis House Press in the USA and available from Springthyme Music in the UK.
+Now, at long last, a new edition is becoming available - and this is no mere facsimile - the work has been completely reset, corrected and prepared by Mark and Laura Heiman and is now available in the set of five volumes published by Loomis House Press in the USA and available from the Springthyme Bookshop in the UK.

 Older editions of this seminal work have become scarce and Loomis House Press is pleased to present the first new (non-facsimile) edition of the Child collection, completely re-set and edited to include all of Professor Child's post-publication corrections and additions.
 Volume 1 (Ballads 1-53) was released in January 2002, Volume 2 (Ballads 54-113) followed a year later, and the full set now completed with Volume 5 (Ballads 266-305) published in Summer 2011.